What is pound cost averaging?

 The good times

 The obvious question surrounding pound cost averaging is: what happens when the market goes up?
 The answer: you end up buying shares at increasing prices.
-In this case, investing a lump sum from the start would mean you bought all your shares at the lower price, which could potentially mean a higher return over the longer term.
+In this case, investing a sum of money from the start would mean you bought all your shares at the lower price, which could potentially mean a higher return over the longer term.

 Cash isn’t always king